gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

   - Global and local static variables are generally more efficient than local non-static variables (which go on the stack and are slower and can result in slower code).

   - @anchor const_array_data
-  `const` keyword: Use const for arrays, structs and variables with read-only (constant) data.
+  `const` keyword: use const for arrays, structs and variables with read-only (constant) data.
 It will reduce ROM, RAM and CPU usage significantly.
 Non-`const` values are loaded from ROM into RAM inefficiently, and there is no benefit in loading them into the limited available RAM if they aren't going to be changed.

   - Here is how to delcare `const` pointers and variables:
     - non-const pointer to a const variable: `const uint8_t * some_pointer;`